State trooper who accused former Gov. Cuomo of sex harassment files lawsuit

 The allegations of harassment against Cuomo by Trooper 1 go all the way to mid-2021.

-The trooper spoke with investigators with with Attorney General Letitia James’s office, as part of James’s investigation into allegations of sexual misconduct by Cuomo.
-Many of the incidents detailed in the lawsuit were already made public in the report, which detailed claims by nearly a dozen women who made claims against the governor.
+The trooper spoke with investigators with Attorney General Letitia James’s office, as part of James’s investigation into allegations of sexual misconduct by Cuomo.
+Many of the incidents detailed in the lawsuit were already made public in the report, which detailed claims against the governor by nearly a dozen women.

 When the report was released, Cuomo denied all the claims.